-Spanish Teacher and Head of the World Languages Department DEBORAH FISCH (Doña Deborah) has been teaching Spanish to children in grades K through eighth for over fifteen years.
-Her teaching style employs the Total Physical Response, as well as the Language Experience Approach which results in a lively, engaging classroom atmosphere full of music, movement and games.
-Doña Deborah loves to write plays for her students with original songs in Spanish and English.
+Spanish Teacher and Head of the World Languages Department DEBORAH FISCH (doña Deborah) has been teaching Spanish to children in grades K through eighth for over fifteen years.
+Her teaching style employs the Total Physical Response, as well as the Language Experience approach that results in a lively, engaging classroom atmosphere full of music, movement, and games.
+Deborah loves to write plays for her students with original songs in Spanish and English.
 She plays the guitar, ukulele, and piano,

 She earned a BA in Spanish Literature and Culture, studied at a Translator’s University in Spain, and has attended sessions at the Monterey Institute of International Studies.
-Her work experience also includes serving as Directory of Graduate Events for an experiential motivational organization throughout California.
-Doña Deborah lives in Sebastopol with her husband, Ed, and their three dogs and two cats.
+Her work experience also includes serving as the Directory of Graduate Events for an experiential motivational organization throughout California.
+Deborah lives in Sebastopol with her husband, Ed, and their three dogs and two cats.
 She loves taking her dogs to the beach and learning about Native American ways, which includes an annual Vision Quest.

 Lower school Mandarin teacher, Iting Chen is a native Mandarin speaker from Kaohsiung, a large city in the south of Taiwan.
 She moved to the United States in 2006 and currently lives in Santa Rosa with her husband, Eric Chiu and two lovely daughters.
 Iting has more than 8 years of teaching experience, including 5 years teaching Mandarin, English, Science, and Music in Taiwan and 3 years teaching Mandarin at Bel Aire Magnet School in Napa, and 2 years at The Healdsburg School.

 Iting has a degree in Veterinary Science from National Taiwan University, as well as a teaching credential from National Pingtung University in Taiwan.
 She also has a certificate from the School of Continuing Education, Chinese Culture University in Taiwan to teach Chinese as a Second Language.
 She is passionate about teaching and enjoys working with students from multiple backgrounds and encouraging them to explore the world in different languages.